chetanbg1/cbg-microservice/README.md

 -# Microservices
 --
+	architecture where the application is exposed as loosely coupled services that can be independently developed, deployed and maintain each service perform unique function support the polygot architecture - meaning can support diff techs - java , mysql, python , node js, nosql etc. collection of small autonomous services, modeled around a business domain

 architecture - building application by breaking it down in smaller applications
              - deploying them seperately as processes on seperate machines
              - these processes communicate with each other via api restapi and json payload